VCurry20/PDANumpy/README.md

 ## Overview

-The purpose of this assignment is to provide a outline of numpy especially the numpy.random package.
+The purpose of this assignment is to provide a outline of numpy, focusing on the numpy.random package.

 This assignment will include the following: